2022 Property Tax Bill Assistance

 Scroll down to the Exemption History tab.

-✔ Yes: The Homeowner and Senior Exemptions were applied to this PIN’s Tax Year 2020 second installment property tax bill due October 1st, 2020.
+✔ Yes: The Homeowner and Senior Exemptions were applied to this PIN’s Tax Year second installment property tax bill due October 1st, 2020.
 This taxpayer already received these savings.
-They are not eligible for a Certificate of Error for Tax Year 2020.
+They are not eligible for a Certificate of Error.

 ?
-N/A: The Senior Freeze exemption was not applied to the second-installment bill for Tax Year 2020, and there were no exemptions applied to the second-installment bill for Tax Year 2019.
+N/A: The Senior Freeze exemption was not applied to the second-installment bill for that Tax Year and there were no exemptions applied to the second-installment bill for that Tax Year.
 However, it's possible the Assessor’s Office has already issued any Certificates of Error for these exemptions.
 Please check the Certificate of Error tab.

 Scroll down to the Certificate of Error tab.

-If there was not a Certificate of Error issued in Tax Year 2019, and this taxpayer was eligible for exemption(s) and has already paid this bill, they could apply for a Certificate of Error for Tax Year 2018.
+If there was not a Certificate of Error issued in this Tax Year, and this taxpayer was eligible for exemption(s) and has already paid this bill, they could apply for a Certificate of Error for that Tax Year.
 Please see instructions, call, or send us a message to confirm before applying.

 Note: in the interest of privacy, the Assessor's Office website does not display the status of the Longtime, Persons with Disabilities, Veterans with Disabilities, or Returning Veterans exemption.
 If you believe you are eligible for a Certificate of Error for any these exemptions, please check with Assessor's Office staff first.